drunkard/ceph-readable-doc/html/_sources/mgr/dashboard.rst.txt

 概述
 ----

-The Ceph Dashboard is a built-in web-based Ceph management and monitoring application to administer various aspects and objects of the cluster.
+The Ceph Dashboard is a web-based Ceph management-and-monitoring tool that can be used to inspect and administer resources in the cluster.
 It is implemented as a :ref:`ceph-manager-daemon` module.

-The original Ceph Manager Dashboard that was shipped with Ceph Luminous started out as a simple read-only view into various run-time information and performance data of a Ceph cluster.
-It used a very simple architecture to achieve the original goal.
-However, there was a growing demand for adding more web-based management capabilities, to make it easier to administer Ceph for users that prefer a WebUI over using the command line.
+The original Ceph Dashboard shipped with Ceph Luminous and was a simple read-only view into the run-time information and performance data of Ceph clusters.
+It had a simple architecture.
+However, demand grew for richer, web-based management capabilities for users who prefer a WebUI over the CLI.

-The new :term:`Ceph Dashboard` module is a replacement of the previous one and adds a built-in web based monitoring and administration application to the Ceph Manager.
-The architecture and functionality of this new module is derived from and inspired by the `openATTIC Ceph management and monitoring tool
+The :term:`Ceph Dashboard` module adds web-based monitoring and administration to the Ceph Manager.
+The architecture and functionality of this new module are derived from the `openATTIC Ceph management and monitoring tool
 <https://openattic.org/>`_.
-The development is actively driven by the team
+Development was originally driven by the openATTIC
-behind openATTIC at `SUSE <https://www.suse.com/>`_, with a lot of support from companies like `Red Hat <https://redhat.com/>`_ and other members of the Ceph community.
+team at `SUSE <https://www.suse.com/>`_, with support from members of the Ceph community and from companies including `Red Hat <https://redhat.com/>`_.

-The dashboard module's backend code uses the CherryPy framework and a custom REST API implementation.
-The WebUI implementation is based on Angular/TypeScript, merging both functionality from the original dashboard as well as adding new functionality originally developed for the standalone version of openATTIC.
-The Ceph Dashboard module is implemented as a web application that visualizes information and statistics about the Ceph cluster using a web server hosted by ``ceph-mgr``.
+The dashboard module's backend code uses the CherryPy framework, and implements a custom REST API.
+The WebUI implementation is based on Angular/TypeScript and includes both functionality from the original dashboard and new features originally developed for the standalone version of openATTIC.
+The Ceph Dashboard module is implemented as an application that provides a graphical representation of information and statistics through a web server hosted by ``ceph-mgr``.

 功能概述